Feeling Numb and Emotionally Empty

 People experience numbness differently.
 You may feel chronically bored, or you may struggle to find words for your feelings.
 You may detach from your body, gradually losing the ability to be attuned with your body signal of hunger, tiredness, or even losing your sex drive.
 You may lose the ability to respond to events with joy or sadness, or you struggle to connect with others in a deep and meaningful way.

-It is essential to understand that emotional numbness is not a conscious choice and must be compassionate with ourselves.
-Rather than resenting what has happened, we ought to be grateful tour’ ‘detached protector’ for saving our lives from unbearable pain.
+It is essential to understand that feeling numb is not a conscious choice and must be compassionate with ourselves.
+Rather than resenting what has happened, we ought to be grateful to our ‘detached protector’ for saving our lives from unbearable pain.

 “Oh God just look at me now… one night opens words and utters pain… I cannot begin to explain to you… this… I am not here.
 This is not happening.
 Oh wait, it is, isn’t it?